bpw1009/Hiking_Mobile_Coverage/README.md

 I then joined the hiking route to the coverage data and checked if each of the points on the route was in or out of coverage.

-After this, I crated a variety of visualizations based on the result.
+After this, I created a variety of visualizations based on the result.
 I used openstreetmaps for reference points.

 In this example, assuming a constant rate of hiking, a hiker would be in coverage about 76% of the trip.